Board of Directors

 Committee assignments and leadership take into account considerations such as continuity, expertise and Board tenure.
 On an annual basis in advance of the April Board of Directors meeting, the Corporate Governance and Nominating Committee, in consultation with the CEO and the Presiding Director, will develop and provide Board members with information on committee tenure and proposed reassignments, if any, so that appropriate committee assignments may be made.
 Committee composition will meet all relevant NYSE listing rules and other applicable regulations.

 E. Advisors.
 In performing its oversight function, the Board is entitled to rely on the advice, reports and opinions of management, counsel, auditors and outside experts.
 In that regard, the Board, and its Committees and the Presiding Director (on behalf of the outside Directors as a group) shall be entitled, at the expense of the Company, to engage such independent legal, financial or other advisors as they deem appropriate.

 F. Assessing the Board’s Performance.
-The Board believes it is appropriate to evaluate Board and Committee performance on an annual basis.
+The Board and each of its committees performs a self evaluation of its performance and effectiveness on an annual basis.
 The self evaluation process may be based on written surveys, director interviews, or other methods as determined by the Corporate Governance and Nominating Committee.
-The Corporate Governance and Nominating Committee, with input from the full Board, will on an annual basis in connection with the election and reelection of Board members, review Board and Committee performance based on these Guidelines, Company By-laws, and relevant NYSE listing rules and other applicable regulations and make appropriate recommendations to the full Board.
+The Corporate Governance and Nominating Committee, considers the results of each self evaluation and reviews Board and committee performance based on these Guidelines, Company By-laws, and relevant NYSE listing rules and other applicable regulations and makes appropriate recommendations to the full Board.

 II.
 OPERATION OF THE BOARD